Look at the poem to see how it is set out on the page. Identify the shape of the poem and compare the length of the lines.

 Activities to identify the initial sound:

 - students sort cards according to initial sound

-- 'I’m going shopping,' the teacher says, 'I’m going shopping and I want to buy something starting with ...'
+- 'I’m going shopping,' - Start with 'I’m going shopping and I want to buy something starting with ...'
 Students select real items or pictures of items from a collection

-- scavenger hunt – In a bag have a collection of pictures of things that start with known sounds and have enough to give groups of two or three students.
-Take each picture out and discuss that the picture is, taking care to enunciate clearly and emphasise the initial sound.
-If the picture is a star ask students: what is the first sound in star.
-Give each group a bag with a picture previously discussed in it.
+- scavenger hunt – create bags with a collection of pictures of items that start with known sounds, Take each picture out and discuss what the picture is, taking care to enunciate clearly and emphasise the initial sound.
+If the picture is a star, ask students 'what is the first sound in star'.
+Give groups of 2-3 students their own bag with a picture previously discussed in it.
 Explain that the group’s task is to find other things in the classroom with the same initial sound.
 After a set time, each group shows their objects to the rest of the class for confirmation.
 A phonics component can be added by putting the letter of your target sound in the bag with, or instead of, the picture

 |Three words in my pocket.||Book and dog and baby.|

 |One word is not the same.||Which one should I name?|

 |The starting sound is different.||The different word is dog.|